 The materials you will need are a class set of large wood slices and a large sensory ball.

 The wood slices were simply to help with classroom management and indicate to children where they need to stand.
-If you don’t have wood slices, but like the idea, I have used chalk on tarmac to mark the places.
+If you don’t have wood slices, but like the idea, you could use chalk on tarmac to mark the places.

 I laid the slices out in a circle on the grass and each child stood on a wood slice.